LIFETIME DEAL — LIMITED TIME

 • Limited testing capabilities

-• API key connection (likely limited)
+• API key connection (not fully specified)

 Beginners, individual users exploring prompt management basic features